GordonLElliott/Easy-PQXX-Build-for-Windows-Visual-Studio/README.md

 around to the install directory each time.
 Find the appropriately named subdirectory of the libpqxx install directory, for the respective build library to be used.
-At the base of that directory are three property sheets (.props) named libpqxx, libpqxx-ALL, and libpqxx-DLL.
+At the base of that directory are three property sheets (.props) named libpqxx, libpqxx_ALL, and libpqxx_DLL.
 The first is just the library (no DLL).
-The -DLL version just copies the DLL's to your executable directory as a post-build event.
-And the -ALL version does it all.
-Select the libpqxx-ALL.props sheet.
+The _DLL version just copies the DLL's to your executable directory as a post-build event.
+And the _ALL version does it all.
+Select the libpqxx_ALL.props sheet.
 (You need to do this for both the Debug and the Release configurations, but use the same property sheet for both.)

 Then compile your application!
 (Thats all.)